-Our signature international trade course are as follows:
+Our signature training courses on International Trade are as follows:

 - Incoterms 2010

-- Bills of Lading Correct Preparation to Avoid Rejection in Letters of Credit Transactions
+- Bills of Lading: Correct Preparation to Avoid Rejection in Letter of Credit Transactions

 - Carriage of goods between seller/buyer